lacquema/Astroide/README.md

 ## Generation of sub-simulations

-This code divides the work into sub-simulations to optimize computing time.
-Indeed, it's not the integration of planet dynamics that requires the most resources, but that of test particles, or debris, which is often far more numerous.
-To remedy this, the code decouples the calculation of particle dynamics, spreading them over several independent sub-simulations.
-This enables artificial parallelization: each sub-simulation can be run separately, in parallel, which significantly reduces total computation time.
+To optimize computing time, this code divides the workload into multiple sub-simulations.
+The primary computational bottleneck is not the integration of planetary dynamics, but rather the simulation of test particles (debris), which are typically much more numerous.
+To address this, the code separates the calculation of particle dynamics, distributing them across several independent sub-simulations.
+This approach enables efficient parallelization: each sub-simulation can be executed independently and concurrently, significantly reducing the overall computation time.

-Once the integrator has been selected, you need to refer to the subsimulation generation file, available in the following folder :
+Once the integrator has been selected, you need to refer to the sub-simulations generation file, available in the `<environment_path>/Astroide/Generators` folder.

-`<environment_path>/Astroide/Generator`

 Two scripts are available to generate sub-simulations, depending on the integrator chosen: `gen_multi_rmvs3.sh` for RMVS3 and `gen_multi_hjs.sh` for HJS.

 Both scripts require input parameters specific to the simulation context.
-The special feature of HJS is its use of Jacobi coordinates, which means that the hierarchy of orbits must be specified: for each body, you must indicate whether the others are located within its orbit, or whether they are indifferent to its dynamics at this scale.
-There are therefore two generation shell files, one for RMVS3 and another for HJS.
+The special feature of HJS is its use of Jacobi coordinates, which means that the hierarchy of orbits must be specified: for each body, you must indicate whether the others are located within its orbit, or whether they are indifferent to its dynamics.

+Copy the appropriate script into the directory where you wish to generate the sub-simulations.
+You can then modify its parameters as needed and execute it using `bash`, `source`, or any other suitable command for your terminal environment.

+This process generates all the files required to run each sub-simulation (indexed by `i`).
+Each sub-simulation is now fully configured and ready for computation.

 <div id='launch'>

 ## Launch

+Une fois les sous-simulations configurées, vous pouvez lancer les calculs en lancant les fichiers `start_i.sh` avec la commande adapte a ce que vous souhaitez.

+Cela cree pour chaque sous-simulations un dossier `run_i` dans le repertoire que vous avez specifier en entree comme `WORKPATH` dans le fichier de generation (`gen_multi_rmvs3.sh` or `gen_multi_hjs.sh`).
+Et les calculs sont lances dans ce repertoire.

+Vous pouvez suivre l'état

 <div id='continuation'>